• About

 Maxine Myers JFS Volunteer Services Opportunities

 Volunteers must submit to a background check.
-The program commitment is 1 hour once a week and the schedule is flexible.
-Volunteers are expected to report their hours monthly through the JFS Volunteer Tracking system and to complete documentation each time they meet with a client and submit this documentation to the program coordinator.
-Documentation of the visit includes a written budget, a list any checks written out or expenses paid for the client, and a timesheet signed by the client.
+The program commitment is once a week or once every other week depending on the frequency of shopping agreed upon by the volunteer and client.
+The schedule for shopping/drop off is flexible.
+Volunteers are expected to report their hours monthly through the JFS Volunteer Tracking system and submit an update of the visit to the program coordinator online.

 Read More